Technical Help and Information

 If you forgot your PIN, follow the steps on the Trouble Accessing Your Account page to choose a new PIN.

 If you receive an error stating that the Social Security number you entered is associated with an existing User ID, be sure to log in with that User ID and password you created during the sign up process.
 To keep your identity safe, you cannot log in using your SSN.
 If you believe that you have forgotten your User ID, follow the steps on the Trouble Accessing Your Account page to display it.

 If you have not yet logged in, you can change your password by following the steps on the Trouble Accessing Your Account page.

 If you are logged in, select Edit Profile to change your password.

 If the same page appears after clicking Continue, there is a problem with the information you entered.
 You must address the problem to continue.
 Error messages at the top of the page let you know what needs correction.

-A common problem is password complexity; your password must contain at least 1 number and 1 letter.
+A common problem is password complexity; your password must contain at least 1 number (or special character), 1 lowercase letter and 1 uppercase letter.
 Here are the requirements for creating a User ID and password:

 - must be between 5 and 30 characters

 - cannot be 9 consecutive numbers